pushy-donkeys/workforce-management/README.md

 ## Installing Core Technologies

+### Visual Studio
+Microsoft Visual Studio is an integrated development environment (IDE) from Microsoft.
+It is used to develop computer programs for Microsoft Windows, as well as web sites, web apps, web services and mobile apps.

 ### Visual Studio Code
 Visual Studio Code is Microsoft's cross-platform editor that we'll be using during orientation for writing C# and building .NET applications.
 Make sure you add the C# extension immediately after installation completes.